-The Framework includes a set of performance measures that will convey the most meaningful information about clean water activities to key audiences across Minnesota.
+The framework includes a set of performance measures that will convey the most meaningful information about clean water activities to key audiences across Minnesota.
 These performance measures generally fall into the following categories:

-- Environmental and drinking water measures to track whether our water is getting cleaner - Partnership and leveraging measures to track local government and citizen actions supported by the Clean Water Fund - Organizational performance measures to track state government-led actions supported by the Clean Water Fund - Financial measures to track how much and where Clean Water Fund money is being spent
+- Environmental and drinking water measures to track whether our water is getting cleaner - Partnership and leveraging measures to track local government and citizen actions supported by the Clean Water Fund - Organizational performance measures to track state government-led actions supported by the Clean Water Fund - Financial measures to track how much and where Clean Water Fund money is being spent taken, and outcome measures.
+Together these measures track how Clean Water Fund investments result in actions taken and ultimately clean water outcomes achieved.
+In the early years of the Clean Water Fund, more progress will be reported in short-term actions taken than long-term outcomes.

-The Framework also describes the connection between short-term activities and long-term results.
-The multi-agency Team grouped the measures into three other categories: financial investments, actions taken, and outcome measures.
-Together these measures track how Clean Water Fund investments result in actions taken and ultimately, clean water outcomes achieved.
+The framework also describes the connection between short-term activities and long-term results.
+The multi-agency team grouped the measures into three other categories: financial investments, actions